MahdiAfsar76/Torrent-vikingfile/README.md

 ## Features

 - **High-speed torrent downloading** using libtorrent
+- **Selective file downloads** - pick specific files out of a multi-file torrent instead of grabbing everything
+- **Concurrent multi-torrent downloads** - download several torrents at once in one shared session, with combined progress tracking
 - **Automatic VikingFile upload** — no account login flow required, just a user hash
 - **Resume capability** for interrupted downloads
 - **Resilient multi-part uploads** for large files, with real-time progress bars